DataDog/documentation/content/en/continuous_delivery/_index.md

 ## Increase efficiency through seamless integrations

-Datadog integrates with the following CI/CD providers to collect metrics and track the execution performance and results of your deployments.
+Datadog integrates with the following CI providers and CD providers like [ArgoCD][5] to collect metrics and track the execution performance and results of your deployments.

 {{< img src="continuous_delivery/supported_integrations.png" alt="CI/CD options for Deployment Visibility" width="100%" >}}